encode/django-rest-framework/docs/api-guide/content-negotiation.md

 ## Determining the accepted renderer

-REST framework uses a simple style of content negotition to determine which media type should be returned to a client, based on the available renderers, the priorities of each of those renderers, and the client's `Accept:` header.
+REST framework uses a simple style of content negotiation to determine which media type should be returned to a client, based on the available renderers, the priorities of each of those renderers, and the client's `Accept:` header.
 The style used is partly client-driven, and partly server-driven.

 1. More specific media types are given preference to less specific media types.
 2. If multiple media types have the same specificity, then preference is given to based on the ordering of the renderers configured for the given view.